 The Cost of Food in Cambodia

 Cambodian food is often overlooked by travellers in Southeast Asia; mistakenly viewed as being bland and boring in comparison to fiery Thai dishes and complex Vietnamese soups.
 Don’t buy into the rumours: there’s plenty of delicious dishes to sink your teeth into in Cambodia.

-Food in Cambodia is delicious and inexpensive, and you’ll never find yourself complaining about the cost of a meal.
+Food in Cambodia is tasty and inexpensive, and you’ll never find yourself complaining about the cost of a meal.
 If you’re on a tight budget, meals can be had for as little as $1, which makes saving money incredibly easy.
 And yet, even when travelling this country on a higher budget, I still only averaged $5 a day or so on food.
 When the local food is so delicious, there’s no reason to pay more — and actually, it’s hard to find places with higher prices!